Top 35+ Azure Databricks Interview Questions & Answers

 • Yes, Databricks on Amazon Web Services PrivateLink, Azure Private Link, or Google Cloud Private Service Connect may be used in a private cloud environment.

-• With the help of these services, you may safely access Datab picks from within your private network, preventing data from traveling over the open Internet.
-Due to the extra protection it offers, this configuration is especially helpful for businesses with stringent privacy and data security policies.
+• With the help of these services, access to Databricks from within a private network can be safely achieved, preventing data from traveling over the open Internet.
+This configuration provides additional protection, making it particularly beneficial for businesses with stringent privacy and data security policies.

 Ans:

-Yes, you can administrate Azure Databricks using PowerShell; however, to do so, you’ll need to utilize the Azure Databricks REST API or Azure PowerShell cmdlet, which are part of the larger Azure ecosystem and indirectly control Databricks resources.
-For example, provisioning and managing Databricks workspaces, clusters, tasks, and other resources may be automated with PowerShell scripts.
-This entails making REST API calls to Databricks using the Invoke-RestMethod PowerShell cmdlet, enabling automation and integration with additional Azure services.
-Administrators wishing to automate setup, configuration, and administration chores for Databricks environments may find PowerShell to be an effective tool.
+Azure Databricks can be administrated using PowerShell by utilizing the Azure Databricks REST API or Azure PowerShell cmdlets, which are part of the larger Azure ecosystem and indirectly control Databricks resources.
+Provisioning and managing Databricks workspaces, clusters, tasks, and other resources can be automated with PowerShell scripts.
+This involves making REST API calls to Databricks using the ‘Invoke-RestMethod’ PowerShell cmdlet, enabling automation and integration with additional Azure services.

 65. In Databricks, what distinguishes an instance from a cluster?